Proto007/DL-Final/README.md

 # Final Project for Deep Learning OMSCS

-Read the full paper here: [report]report.pdf
+Read the full paper [here](report.pdf)

+## Reference
+Special thanks to Minz Won et al., who's [work](https://github.com/minzwon/sota-music-tagging-models) served as a starting point for this project.

 ## Abstract
 In this paper, we address the challenges of automatic